MrOstrich2216/SurvivalGamesPlugin/README.md

 ## 📦 Installation

 1. Clone or download this repo
-2. Build the plugin using IntelliJ + Gradle or Maven
+2. Build the plugin using IntelliJ + Gradle or Maven (WARNING THE ENTIRE SOURCE CODE IS MADE IN UTF-8 ENCODING)
 3. Place the compiled `.jar` into your server’s `/plugins` folder
 4. Restart the server